 How fast is the memory?

-The latest Tesla P100 GPUs are based on the Pascal architecture and utilise (HBM2) High Bandwidth Memory which provides up to 720GB/sec memory bandwidth.
-In contrast, the Pascal-based TITAN X uses slower GDDR5X memory which provides up to 480GB/sec memory bandwidth, which will make a big difference in Deep Learning tasks.
+The latest Tesla V100 GPUs are based on the Volta architecture and utilise (HBM2) High Bandwidth Memory which provides up to 900GB/sec memory bandwidth.
+In contrast, the Pascal-based TITAN Xp uses slower GDDR5X memory which provides up to 548GB/sec memory bandwidth, which will make a big difference in Deep Learning tasks.

 What about floating point compatibility?

 Most Deep Learning only requires half precision (FP16) calculations, so make sure you choose a GPU that has been optimised for this type of workload.
 For instance, while most GeForce gaming cards are optimised for single precision (FP32) they do not run FP16 significantly faster.
 Similarly, many older Tesla cards such as those based on the Kepler architecture were optimised for single (FP32) and double (FP64) precision and so are not such a good choice for Deep Learning.
-In contrast, the latest Tesla GPUs based on the Pascal architecture can process two half precision (FP16) calculations in one operation, effectively halving the memory load leading to a big speed up in Deep Learning.
+In contrast, Tesla are GPUs based on the Pascal architecture can process two half precision (FP16) calculations in one operation, effectively halving the memory load leading to a big speed up in Deep Learning.
 However, this is not true for all Pascal GPUs, which is why we don’t recommend GeForce cards in our Deep Learning systems.
+The latest Tesla GPUs are based on the Volta architecture and in addition to CUDA cores also have Tensor cores which are dedicated for deep learning, massively speeding up training time.

 What about NVLink?